fhiso/sources-and-citations/citation-elements.md

 *Classes* are identified by a **class name** which *shall* take the form of an IRI.

-{.example ...}  The Citation Elements Vocabulary standard defines a *class* for representing the names of authors and other people, which has the *class name*
+{.example ...}  The [CEV Vocabulary] defines a *class* for representing the names of authors and other people, which has the *class name*

     http://terms.fhiso.org/sources/AgentName